Sweeping Arrangements of Non-Piercing Curves in Plane: Alternate Proof of Snoeyink-Hershberger Result

+To see the above, note that if there is a curve $\alpha$ that does not intersect $\gamma$, then it must lie entirely in the interior of $\tilde\gamma$ or the exterior of $\tilde\gamma$.
+If it lies in the exterior of $\tilde\gamma$, then removing it yields a simpler non-sweepable arrangement.
+Similarly, if it lies in the interior of $\tilde{\gamma}$, it cannot be visible from $\gamma$ as otherwise the there is a valid sweep operation (namely `taking a new loop') implying that the arrangement is sweepable.
+On the other hand, if it is not visible from $\gamma$, removing it yields a simpler non-sweepable arrangement.
+Thus, the existence of any such curve $\alpha$ yields a contradiction to the assumption that we have a simplest non-sweepable arrangement.\\

-{\em Broad idea.} In the restricted setting where each pair of curves in $\Gamma\setminus\{\gamma\}$ intersects at most once inside $\tilde{\gamma}$, we can show that the arrangement is sweepable.
+{\em Broad idea.} In the restricted setting where each pair of curves in $\Gamma\,\setminus\,\{\gamma\}$ intersects at most once inside $\tilde{\gamma}$, we can show that the arrangement is sweepable.
 Therefore, a simplest non-sweepable arrangement must have at least one pair of curves that intersect twice (i.e., they form a digon) in $\tilde{\gamma}$.
-Bypassing this digon results in a sweepable arrangement.
-However, we show that we can modify this resulting arrangement by bypassing a minimal digon, bypassing a minimal triangle (defined in Section \ref{sec:basicops}), and applying a sequence of digon cell bypassing and triangle cell bypassing operations to obtain a simpler non-sweepable arrangement, thus arriving at a contradiction.
+In this case, we carefully modify the arrangement by untangling a minimal digon or a minimal triangle (defined in Section~\ref{sec:basicops}) to obtain a simpler non-sweepable arrangement, thus arriving at a contradiction.\\

-We start with the following definition that is borrowed from the paper of Snoeyink and Hershberger \cite{DBLP:conf/compgeom/SnoeyinkH89}.
+We start with the following definition that is borrowed from the paper of Snoeyink and Hershberger~\cite{SnoeyinkH90}.
 Let $T$ be a triangle defined by curves $\alpha$ and $\beta$ on $\gamma$.
-We say that $T$ is a \emph{half-triangle} with edge $\beta$ if the side of the triangle defined by $\beta$ does not intersect any curve in $\Gamma$ in its interior.
-Figure \ref{fig:halftriangle} shows a half-triangle with edge $\beta$.
+We say that $T$ is a \emph{half-triangle} with edge $\alpha$ if the interior of the side of the triangle defined by $\alpha$ is not intersected by any curve in $\Gamma \,\setminus\, \{\alpha\}$.
+Figure~\ref{fig:halftriangle} shows a half-triangle with edge $\alpha$.